davideliason/node_todolist/README.md

 >This is an app to keep track of tasks, using node, express, ejs templating, and various middleware modules

 ###Getting Started
-> Using this app on your local computer is simply a matter of cloning the files, downloading the needed dependencies, and then initializing the main file:
+> Using this app on your local computer is simply a matter of cloning the files, downloading the needed dependencies, and then initializing the main file.

-Steps:
 1. Clone the repo
 2. In terminal: $npm install
 3. In terminal: $node main.js